 Planning ahead can help you prepare for those expenses, and budget accordingly.
 Knowing in advance how your costs could add up will help you work out how much you can afford for your first home.
 A mortgage calculator will show how much you could borrow depending on your income and the size of your deposit, and whether you may need to use some of your savings to pay for those expenses instead of increasing your deposit.

 Stamp duty has changed significantly in recent years.
-At the moment buyers only pay stamp duty on properties over £125,000 while homes bought for £1m and more will attract a five per cent levy.
-Below is the full stamp duty table for residential properties*.
+Below is the full stamp duty table for residential properties, as of December 2014.

 - how to get the best out of estate agents when buying a property